cnrancher/docs/content/rancher/v1.x/cn/release-notes/1.6.11/_index.md

 ## Rancher Server Tags

-Rancher server has 2 different tags.
+Rancher Server has 2 different tags.
 For each major release tag, we will provide documentation for the specific version.
 - `rancher/server:latest` tag will be our latest development builds.
 These builds will have been validated through our CI automation framework.
 These releases are not meant for deployment in production.
 - `rancher/server:stable` tag will be our latest stable release builds.
 This tag is the version that we recommend for production.